DocOfi/RepData_PeerAssessment1/PA1_template.md

 ## [1] 0.8688525
 ```

 We can see that the number of missing values or NAs  compared to the total number of values in the the whole data (2.19%) is few.
-However, if we look at the percentage of NAs in the steps variable column, we find that a the number of NAs compared to the total number of observations in this column is high (13.11%).
+However, if we look at the percentage of NAs in the steps variable column, we find that the number of NAs compared to the total number of observations in this column is high (13.11%).
 The high percentage of missing data in this variable column can significantly affect the analysis of the data involving this variable.
 We can further investigate the distribution of these missing values.

 ```r